 HALO Project relies heavily on the Trust-Based Relational Intervention model created by Dr. Karyn Purvis and Dr. David Cross at the TCU Institute of Child Development.

-Contact Abby to get involved serving foster or adopted children at HHBC.
+Contact us in Local Outreach to get involved serving foster or adopted children at HHBC.